dwainetrain/minderva/README.md

 Future Version Considerations:

 - KEY FEATURE: It should use the [Forvo Api](https://api.forvo.com/documentation/word-pronunciations/) to add pronunciations (up to 500 a day)
-- KEY FEATURE: Add pronunciation with Google TTS
+- KEY FEATURE TO ADD: Add pronunciation with Google TTS
 - User Profile: User should be able to select default to and from languages

 * Edit Page: Add translation api to screen